shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 </p>

 ## Objective: Running R Scripts in Batch Mode
 R supports batch mode out of the box.
-All it takes is to launch R script with `rscript.exe` in command line.
+All it takes is to launch R script with `rscript.exe` in the command-line interface.
 ```bash
 set rscript=full-path-to-rscript.exe
 start %rscript% cmd_example.R -arg1 job1 -arg2 value1 -arg3 value1